strategineer/personal-website/content/blog/2025-01-23/index.md

 If a player is deadset on playing an amnesiac character, I would make that sure by their second session, the character's gotten their memory back, everyone at the table knows exactly who they were and thus everyone should be ready to figure out who this character is going to become through play.

-## Create random spell tables to help run enemy spellcasters in combats
+## Create random spell tables to help run enemy spellcasters in combat

-Figuring out which spells an enemy spellcaster might have access to and would use in combat on the fly was challengin --- having tables that I could roll on to figure this out would have made my life much easier instead of trying to both run combat quickly without it becoming a slog AND figuring out which spells enemy spellcasters were going to cast...
+Figuring out which spells an enemy spellcaster might have access to and would use in combat on the fly was challenging --- having tables that I could roll on to figure this out quickly would have made my life much easier.

-[...]
+Trying to run combat evocatively, fairly and quickly without losing player interest while trying to figure out which spells enemy spellcasters were going to cast proved to be much more challenging than I was expecting.

+In emergencies, I'd much rather roll on a random list of spells and pick a spell that might not be the perfect fit for a spellcaster to cast instead of slowing down combat to a crawl while I work my way through all the possible spells that they would choose to cast in this moment.

 # What were the biggest swings I'm most proud of in the campaign?